Battle of Kapyong: Night battle

 Meanwhile, the 16 NZFR gunline had also been probed during the early morning and 16 NZFR was forced to redeploy at 03:00 to a position 4 mi away, behind 27th Brigade HQ.
-The two US mortar companies simply fled on foot before midnight without firing a single round, abandoning their mortars, weapons and 50 trucks full of ammunition and supplies to the PVA.
-These US units found a minor road and hiked 10 mi east to Chunchon before resting.
+The two US mortar and howitzer companies simply fled on foot before midnight without firing a single round, with B Company, 2nd Chemical Mortar Battalion abandoning their mortars, weapons and 50 trucks full of ammunition and supplies to the PVA.
+B Company found a minor road and hiked 10 mi east to Chunchon before resting.
+The 213th Field Artillery Battalion, after a circuitous escape route, eventually redeployed away from the battlefield south of Brigade HQ.

 By dawn, it was clear that the PVA had succeeded in penetrating the perimeter through a gap between the 3 RAR platoons, and they began to engage them with machine guns from a defilade position covered from fire by a steep dip in the ridgeline, and concealed by thick scrub.
 In the growing light, 1 and 3 Platoon were soon pinned down and suffered a number of casualties as they attempted to gain better fire positions with which to engage their attackers.
 At 06:00, a fighting patrol was dispatched to make contact with Company Headquarters, and as the section passed over a false crest on their way down the spur line, they encountered the PVA positions by chance.
 Attacking immediately, six PVA were killed for the loss of one 3 RAR, and the threat to A Company was eliminated.
 O'Dowd then launched a counter-attack with 3 Platoon, assaulting the PVA occupying the original 1 Platoon position.
 By 07:00, they had regained the feature and the PVA were forced to withdraw under heavy fire from the 3 RAR platoons on the high ground, who again exacted a heavy toll.
 The night's fighting had cost A Company dearly, however, and among the dead were the two 16 NZFR forward observers.
 In total, they suffered more than 50 casualties—half their original strength.
 Meanwhile, on the right flank, D Company—under Captain Norm Gravener—held the summit of Hill 504 and was not heavily engaged during the night, while C Company—commanded by Captain Reg Saunders—was attacked only once.